 C terminals can be configured as output ports to set low (0 Vdc, turn off) or high (5 Vdc, turn on) using the PortSet() or WriteIO() instructions.
-Port C4 can be configured for pulse width modulation with a maximum period of 36.4 s.
-A terminal configured for digital I/O is normally used to operate an external relaydriver circuit because the port itself has limited drive capacity.
-Current sourcing for drive capcitiy is determined by the 5 Vdc supply and a 330 $\Omega$ output resistance.
+Ports C4, C5, and C7 can be configured for pulse width modulation with maximum periods of 36.4 s, 9.1 s, and 2.27 s, respectively.
+A terminal configured for digital I/O is normally used to operate an external relay-driver circuit because the port itself has limited drive capacity.
+Current sourcing for drive capcitiy is determined by the 5 Vdc supply and a 330 Ω output resistance.
 It is expressed as: